boutproject/BOUT-dev/manual/sphinx/user_docs/time_integration.rst

 The solver supports several timestepping strategies controlled by ``equation_form``:

-**Backward Euler (default)**
+**Rearranged Backward Euler (default)**
-   Standard implicit backward Euler method.
-Good for general timestepping.
+   Standard implicit backward Euler method written in a rearranged form that is robust when driving a system to steady state.

    .. code-block:: ini